+The Fund has received an exemptive order from the Securities and Exchange Commission (the "SEC") that permits the Fund to offer more than one class of Shares.
 The Fund is authorized to issue two separate classes of shares of beneficial interest ("Shares") designated as Class I Shares and Class II Shares.
 Each class of Shares is subject to different fees and expenses.
 The Fund may offer additional classes of Shares in the future.
-The Fund has received an exemptive order from the SEC with respect to the Fund's multi-class structure.
 As of the date of this Prospectus, Class I Shares are the only class offered for purchase.